– Detailed 2017 Naked Sport Bike / StreetFighter Motorcycle Review –

 Thanks to it’s single–cylinder engine configuration, the CB300F is super narrow.
 Combine that with its low 30.7–inch seat height and light 348–pound curb weight, and you have the recipe for a bike that offers excellent maneuverability in the city.
 Plus, putting your feet down in parking lots or at stoplights is a lot easier.

-Hondas are famous for their engines, and we’ve given the CB300F a great one.
+Hondas are famous for their engines, and they’ve given the CB300F a great one.
 First, the facts: it’s a single–cylinder with fuel injection, double–overhead cams and a counterbalancer.
 But here’s the genius part: Because it’s a single, it offers the kind of torque and midrange power that’s well suited for all levels of riders.

 The CB300F rocks when it comes time to fill up.
 With a fuel economy estimate of 78 MPG, you’re more likely to be laughing at high gas prices.
 The CB300F can carry a passenger and is freeway legal.
 Get all the versatility you need.